-The law makes it clear that schools must take the attendance register at the start of the first session of each school day and once during the second session.
-On each occasion the school must record whether each pupil is:
+The law makes it clear that schools must take the attendance register at the start of the morning session of each school day and once during the afternoon session.
+On each occasion the register is taken the appropriate national attendance and absence code must be entered for every pupil.
+Please refer to Working Together To Improve School Attendance for the code descriptors and also appendix 1 of this document.
+The school must record whether each pupil is: